keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metric.md

-As soon as you define and apply your `KeptnMetricsProvider` and `KeptnMetric` resources, Keptn begins collecting the metrics you defined.
+As soon as you define and apply your `KeptnMetricsProvider` and `KeptnMetric` resources, Keptn starts collecting the metrics as you defined.
-You do not need to do anything else.

 A `KeptnMetric` resource must be located in the same namespace as the associated